Yuri-Silva2/TextEditor/README.md

 </p>

 <p align="center">
-  <b>Simple description of what your project do or how to use it.</b>
+  <b>The Application is a JavaFX-based text editor that allows users to create, edit, and save text files using a tabbed interface.</b>
 </p>

-<h2 id="overview">🔎 Overview</h2>

-The Application is a JavaFX-based text editor that allows users to create, edit, and save text files using a tabbed interface.

 <h2 id="resources">📌 Resources</h2>